medikoo/type/README.md

 ##### `string/ensure`

-If given argument is a string coercible value, returns string representation.
+If given argument is a string coercible value, returns result string.
 Otherwise `TypeError` is thrown.

 ```javascript